microsoft/WhatTheHack/061-DynatraceOnAzure/Student/Challenge-01.md

  - Web and mobile applications are built upon services that process requests like web requests, web service calls, and messaging.
  - Dynatrace automatically detects and names server-side services of your applications based on basic properties of your application deployment and configuration.
 For example, in Java monitoring, Dynatrace sees your host, JVM, and processes as a whole.
     > 👍 ``How this helps``
-    > - As you plan your migration, it is important to gain a complete picture of interdependency to the rest of the environment architecture at host, processes, services, application perspectives.
+    > - As you plan your migration, it is important to gain a complete picture of inter-dependency to the rest of the environment architecture at host, processes, services, application perspectives.
     > - Since time is always scarce, being able to do this in a single place can shorten assessment timelines.

 ### Service flow diagram
 - Service flow diagram illustrates the sequence of service calls that are triggered by each service request in your environment.
     > 👍 ``How this helps``
-    > - As you plan your migration, it is important to gain a complete picture of interdependency to the rest of the environment architecture at host, processes, services, and application perspectives.
+    > - As you plan your migration, it is important to gain a complete picture of inter-dependency to the rest of the environment architecture at host, processes, services, and application perspectives.
     > - Knowing the type of access, executed statements, and amount of data transferred during regular hours of operation allows for better planning and prioritization.

 ### Service Backtrace view
 - The backtrace tree view represents the sequence of services that led to this service call, beginning with the page load or user action in the browser.
     > 👍 How this helps
-    > - Using the service flow and service backtrace, these two tools give you a complete picture of interdependency to the rest of the environment architecture at host, processes, services, application perspectives.
+    > - Using the service flow and service backtrace, these two tools give you a complete picture of inter-dependency to the rest of the environment architecture at host, processes, services, application perspectives.
 ### Databases view
 - Dynatrace provides you with a number of ways to monitor your database performance.
     > 👍 How this helps